Emmanuel Rivera Preview, Player Props: Diamondbacks vs. Cubs

 Emmanuel Rivera At The Plate

-- Rivera has had an RBI in 20 games this year (28.2%), including four multi-RBI outings (5.6%).
-He has also driven in three or more of his team's runs in one contest.
+- In 27.8% of his games this season, Rivera has driven in at least one run.
+In four of those games (5.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

+- He has scored in 25 games this season (34.7%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.